edavis71/SDMprimers/README.md

 ## Acknowledgments

-This code was originally designed for simplifying and eliminating human error in designing primers used in creating mutant CFTR cell lines.
+This code was originally designed for simplifying and eliminating human error in designing primers used in creating variant CFTR cell lines.
 I thank everyone in the Cutting lab for their support and inspiration.

 ## References